-"W" indicates withdrawal from the course before the end of the eighth week of classes or withdrawal from DigiPen (Singapore).
+"W" indicates withdrawal from the course between the 15th day of the semester and before the end of the eighth week of classes or withdrawal from DigiPen (Singapore).
 The grade of "W" will not be assigned to any student who has taken the final examination in the course.
 Withdrawal from a course is a process initiated by the student.